Medina7276/demo/content/posts/first.md

 We're an independent game studio, based in Astana, Kazakhstan!

-Check out our social pages too – we’ll be hanging out and discussing the games there.
+Check out our social media too – we’ll be hanging out and discussing the games there.

  -Abylay.